edHelper.com

 By Jennifer Kenny

 1 All eyes have certain parts.
 Eyes can be different in certain respects as well.
-Do you have blue eyes, or brown eyes, or even hazel eyes?
+Do you have blue eyes, brown eyes, or hazel eyes?
 That colored part of the eye is the iris.
-The center part, which appears to be a black dot, is called the pupil and it lets light into the eye.
-The cornea is the clear tissue and it helps the eye focus.
+The center part, which appears to be a black dot, is called the pupil, and it lets light into the eye.
+The cornea is the clear tissue covering the pupil and iris, and it helps the eye focus.
 Finally, the retina is at the very back of the eye.

 2 When all of these parts work correctly, a person can see.
-The eyes capture an image which goes to the brain to be interpreted.
+The eyes capture an image that goes to the brain to be interpreted.
 The bending of light rays, or refracting, is important so the image can be focused sharply on your retina.
 When there's a problem with vision, it is often related to refracting.
 Many adults now get laser surgery to fix some of these problems.
 However, laser surgery is not right for children because they still have growing to do.
-Instead, corrective lenses are often the tools to correct the problems so they can see most clearly.
+Instead, corrective lenses are often the tools used to correct problems so people can see most clearly.

 Paragraphs 4 to 9: